Gerson2102/PSE-Core-Program/Week_1/answers.md

 ### Symmetric vs Asymmetric Encryption (AES, RSA) Questions

-   1. **What is the primary difference between symmetric and asymmetric encryption?**:
+   1. **What is the primary difference between symmetric and asymmetric encryption?**: Symmetric encryption we only use one public key to encrypt and decrypt data.
+Asymetric encryption we use a public and private key to encrypt and decrypt the data, which makes it more secure.

    2. **Can you briefly explain how AES (Advanced Encryption Standard) works?:** The Advanced Encryption Standard take plaintext as an input.
 That plaintext is put it into a grid of 4x4.
 We apply an XOR operation to this plaintext, a substitution and permutation.
 These process is a round.
 We can have 10, 12, 14 rounds depending on the size of the plaintext.
 (128, 192, 256)